-We understand that the travel restrictions are having a significant impact on some students, and we are contacting those impacted with advice and support.
+We understand that the travel restrictions are having a significant effect on some students, and we are contacting those affected with advice and support.

-We are working with course coordinators to publish course-specific information, covering whether online or catch-up arrangements can be made for impacted students.
+We are working with course coordinators to publish course-specific information, covering whether online or catch-up arrangements can be made for affected students.

-If you are affected by the travel restrictions associated with the coronavirus, you are encouraged to continue with your enrolment and plans to return to study in Semester 1.
+If you are affected by the travel restrictions associated with COVID-19, you are encouraged to continue with your enrolment and plans to return to study in Semester 1.

 We are continuing to closely monitor the situation and if the restrictions change, we will be in contact with affected students to make additional arrangements and options for support.
 If you are affected please keep an eye out on your student email for any updates from the University.

 Will subject materials be accessible online to me in mainland China?

 We have tested the performance of Canvas (the Learning Management System) and the results indicate that all materials can be accessed in mainland China, including recorded lectures and tutorials, video content, quizzes and chat features.